-There is no strict requirement on the space and time coverage of fluorescent lamps in FLIGHT.
+There is no strict requirement on the space and time coverage of fluorescent lamps in our design.
 As we will show later, the period information can be extracted even when the detected light intensity is very low.
 One fluorescent lamp, thus, can coordinate plenty of surrounding nodes.
 Fluorescent lighting from different lamps can exhibit a stable and consistent period.
 Hence, lamps can be sparingly used in the field.
-In our experiment, only a small number of lamps can coordinate all the nodes in our laboratory of $600m^2$.
-Moreover, lamps can also coordinate nodes in different rooms even different buildings.
-Therefore, in order for the proper working of FLIGHT, the only requirement is to turn on several fluorescent lamps, which is always available in many places, like universities, hospitals, airports, supermarkets, etc.
+In our experiment, only a small number of lamps can coordinate all the nodes in our laboratory of $600m^2$ .
+Lamps can also coordinate nodes in different rooms even different buildings.